 You must meet the following criteria to enrol in this course:

-- Have a minimum English level of Upper Intermediate equivalent to 5.5 IELTS (Academic) or ICAO / CASA Aviation English language proficiency rating of 4
+- You must have a minimum English level of Upper Intermediate equivalent to 5.5 IELTS (Academic) or ICAO / CASA Aviation English language proficiency rating of 4

-- Must hold a current EASA Part 66 licence and be working in an aircraft maintenance role in Australia
+- You must be working (or eligible to work) in an aircraft maintenance facility in Australia

 This course does NOT include practical training.
 As this is a straight recognition, the only assessments required will be CASA Part 66 examinations to bridge the “gaps” between EASA and CASA.